20th April: Today in Christian History

 Death of Baptist minister John Clarke, a founding father of Rhode Island, and the agent who obtained the colony’s charter from King Charles II in 1663.

-Leo XIII issues his encyclical Humanum genus against the Masonic order which, in Europe, is atheistical and anti-religious in tenor.
+On this day in Christian History, Leo XIII issued his encyclical Humanum genus against the Masonic order which, in Europe, is atheistical and anti-religious in tenor.

 April 20, 1898